 At CentUp, we’re proud to build social good into our system.
 The above items are just a handful of examples, but hopefully this list sets you on the path to finding socially conscious companies to be patrons of.
 They can help both you, as well as communities around the world.
 What tools do you use to boost your efficiency or visibility online?

 By the way, like this post?
 Check out the entire Creators+Tech series and subscribe to our email to get the next post delivered to your inbox.

 In a perfect world, everything we put out on the web would be a huge hit.
 In reality, that isn’t the case.
 There are tons of blog posts offering tips on “how to improve your chances of going viral” or “what not to do,” but Instead of going that route, here’s a real world case study.
 Vague advice is ok, actual examples are better.

 Context: The CentUp team produced two different web experiments in the last couple of months.
 One went viral, the other didn’t.

 Project 1 (Viral Sensation): Headlines Against Humanity

-Project 2 (Not as Huge of a Hit): Valentines.gov
+Project 2 (Not a Hit): Valentines.gov

 Observations and Insights from these two projects